1919 Coatesville call to arms: Call to arms

 On July 6, 1919, a fourteen-year-old white girl, Esther Hughes, was attacked by a black man.
 Esther's boy companion was tied to a tree and another girl that was with Esther was able to run away.
 On July 8, a rumour surfaced that a suspect had been arrested and that a white mob was assembling to lynch him.
 Scared by the 1911 lynching of Zachariah Walker a large group of Coatesville's African Americans armed themselves and marched downtown to protect the jail from the white mob.
 When they arrived Mayor Swing and local Rev. T. W. McKinney assured the crowd that the rumor was false.
 A number of leaders of the march were arrested and charged with inciting a riot even though they had assembled to stop a rumored white riot.
 All of the nine people arrested were later released.

 Aftermath

 This uprising was one of several incidents of civil unrest that began in the so-called American Red Summer, of 1919.
 The Summer consisted of terrorist attacks on black communities, and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington, D.C.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also occurring in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively, and with both having many more non-fatal injuries and extensive property damage reaching up into the millions of dollars.